• start here

 Camp kitchen, water storage & food

-Even though serviced refugios are available every day of both routes, true backpackers carry all their own food and cooking gear on the O-Circuit and W-Trek.
+Even though serviced refugios are available every day of both routes, backpackers carry all their own food and cooking gear on the O-Circuit and W-Trek.
 You’ll need a lightweight, reliable cook setup that can handle Patagonia’s wind and your own tired appetite at the end of a long day.

 camp stove (+ fuel): Jetboil Zip